jvmsnippets/jvmsnippets-examples/README.md

 This repository contains examples of libraries and frameworks written in multiple JVM languages.

-The purpose of these examples is to allow experienced Java programmers to contrast the Java "reference" implementations with its alternative JVM language counterparts.
+The purpose of these examples is allowing experienced Java programmers to contrast the Java "reference" implementations with their alternative JVM language counterparts.

 Versions implemented JVM languages other than Java aim at exploiting